keylime/keylime/docs/installation.rst

 Installation
 ============

-There are three current methods for installing Keylime, the ansible role, the keylime installer or a manual installation.
+There are three current methods for installing Keylime: the Ansible role, the Keylime installer or a manual installation.

 Ansible Keylime Roles
 ---------------------

-An Ansible role to deploy `Keylime <https://github.com/keylime/keylime>`_ , alongside the `Keylime rust cloud agent <https://github.com/keylime/rust-keylime>`_
+An Ansible role to deploy `Keylime <https://github.com/keylime/keylime>`_ , alongside the `Keylime Rust cloud agent <https://github.com/keylime/rust-keylime>`_

 .. warning::
-    Please note that the rust cloud agent is still under early stages of Development.
+    Please note that the Rust cloud agent is still under early stages of development.
-    Those wishing to test drive keylimes functionality should use the existing python based cloud agent `keylime_agent` until later notice.
+    Those wishing to test drive Keylimes functionality should use the existing Python based cloud agent `keylime_agent` until later notice.

-This role deploys keylime for use with a Hardware TPM.
+This role deploys Keylime for use with a Hardware TPM.

 Should you wish to deploy Keylime with a software TPM emulator for development or getting your feet wet, use the `Ansible Keylime Soft TPM <https://github.com/keylime/ansible-keylime-soft-tpm>`_